 Concordia University Texas currently offers State-approved programs for Elementary (Early Childhood through grade 6), Middle School (grades 4-8), Secondary (grades 7-12) and Special Education (grades EC-12).
 Certification based on the Texas Education Agency (TEA) Certification Rules for an Educator Preparation Program.
 Upon completion of a teacher education program at Concordia and successful completion of the State certification examinations (TExES), a graduate may apply for recommendation for the appropriate Texas State certification.

-Beginning in Fall 2013, students wishing to be admitted into the College of Education will need to complete the following COMMON EXPERIENCE course requirements:
+Beginning in Fall 2013, students wishing to be admitted into the College of Education will need to complete the following CONCORDIA EXPERIENCE course requirements:

 ENG 1316 Academic Research and Writing

 COM 1300 Fundamentals of Communication

 Liberal Arts Emphasis